MKierdorf/Depolarization-model-python-code/README.md

 ##################################################################################################

-This script uses Python Version 2.7
-This script uses Matplotlib version 1.3.1
+This script uses Python version 2.7 and Matplotlib version 1.3.1

 If you want to use a higher version of matplotlib, replace the keyword 'axisbg' with 'facecolor'.